-• The bill passed the House of Representatives with unanimous bipartisan support in the 118th Congress.

-• This bill has the support of a growing list of disability and medical organizations.

-• 40 states have passed state-level legislation prohibiting discrimination based solely on disability in the organ transplant system.

-• The bill is named after Charlotte Woodward, an advocate with Down syndrome who received a life-saving heart transplant over a decade ago.
+- The bill has enjoyed bicameral, bipartisan support in the last two Congresses. - The bill passed the House of Representatives with unanimous bipartisan support in the 118th Congress. - The bill has the support of a growing list of disability and medical organizations. - 40 states have passed state-level legislation prohibiting discrimination based solely on disability in the organ transplant system. - The bill is named after Charlotte Woodward, an advocate with Down syndrome who received a life-saving heart transplant over a decade ago.

-For more information, please contact Anna Fedewa, National Down Syndrome Society Senior Manager of Government Relations at afedewa@ndss.org